samuelbryant/sjb_cheatsheet/README.md

 # Overview
+A simple CRUD command-line program for working with 'cheat sheets'

 **This program is not designed to be usable by anyone except me, yet** - see the Installation section for more details.

 sjb_cheatsheet is a simple command-line program to add entries to a cheat sheet and display them in an organized manner.